testpointcorp/applitools-vansah-java-integration/README.md

 # Applitools Integration with Vansah Test Management For Jira
-This tutorial guides you through the process of integrating Applitools with Vansah Test Management for Jira using Java to automatically send your test case results.
+Follow fhe instructions below to integrate Applitools with Vansah Test Management for Jira using Java.
+The integration will allow you to send your test case results to Vansab

-By following this setup, you can streamline your testing workflow, ensuring that test outcomes are recorded directly in your Jira workspace.
 ## Prerequisites
 - Applitools - [Applitools](https://applitools.com/) project is already set up with the API token properly configured in the environment variables.
 - Vansah Binding - Download VansahNode.java file from this repo [`VansahNode.java`](https://github.com/testpointcorp/Vansah-API-Binding-Java/blob/prod/src/main/java/com/vansah/VansahNode.java).